 Rowing: an Oarsome Sport!

 Whether you're an experienced oarsperson or wanting to try it for the first time, rowing is a great sport and we'd love for you to join us at the Vics.
-We have superb boathouse facilities and an out-of-the-ordinary stretch of water along the West Float.
+We have superb boathouse facilities and an out-of-the-ordinary stretch of water.

 |Adult members; contact any one of the Captaincy team for details on how to join our private Facebook group.
 Share rowing photographs, coaching tips, social event information and stay in touch!|